endoflife-date/endoflife.date/products/nvidiaproducts.md

 1. [Download and run GPU-Z](https://www.techpowerup.com/gpuz/).
 2. First identify if you have a consumer or a professional card.
 See the "Naming scheme" section above.
 3. Next identify the card architecture.
 This will be the GPU textbox.
-You can cross reference this with the support table at the top of this page.
+You can cross-reference this with the support table at the top of this page.

 ### Linux

 1. Install the `lshw` package from your distribution's repositories.
 2. Run the command `sudo lshw -C display`, your GPU code is the `product` column.
 3. Next identify the card architecture.
 This will be the GPU textbox.
-You can cross reference this with the support table at the top of this page.
+You can cross-reference this with the support table at the top of this page.

 This GPU Code follows a similar pattern for most cards, for example we have `GA102`:

 - `G`: This means generation
 - `A`: This means it belongs to the **Ampere** generation.

 Most GPU codes follow this same pattern, with the exceptions of `TUxxx` which means Turing architecture.

 ## Driver Support Exceptions